vamshi0108/weather-app/README.md

 git checkout --track coworker/notes
 ```

 This will setup a local branch notes, tracking the remote branch coworker/notes.
-You can easily pull them if any changes made:
+You can easily pull them if any changes made.
+Also make sure you install the node modules in your local setup.

 ```
-git checkout notes
+git checkout weather-app
 git pull
 ```